 Store Your Firewood in a Dry Area

-Whether you use oak firewood, hickory wood for sale, cherry firewood for sale or any other hardwood variety of firewood, you should store it in a dry area.
+Whether you use oak firewood, hickory wood, cherry firewood or any other hardwood variety of firewood, you should store it in a dry area.
 Just because your firewood is currently dry doesn’t necessarily mean that it will stay dry.
 Storing your firewood outdoors without any form of coverage, for example, will likely result in it getting wet.
 Even if it doesn’t rain, your firewood will still be exposed to humidity.
 Over time, constant exposure to humidity will saturate your firewood with moisture, which may lead to it popping and crackling when burned.

 Follow these tips when storing your firewood to keep it dry: